geek-fun/dockit-site/docs/docs/shortcut.md

 ---
 title: DocKit Shortcuts
-keywords: DocKit, shortcuts, keyboard shortcuts, productivity, efficiency
 description: DocKit provides a set of shortcuts to help users use DocKit more efficiently.
 This document outlines the available shortcuts and corresponding actions.
+head:
+  - - meta
+    - name: keywords
+      content: DocKit, shortcuts, keyboard shortcuts, productivity, efficiency
 ---

 # DocKit Shortcuts Introduction

 As a Desktop Application, DocKit provides a set of shortcuts to help users use DocKit more efficiently.
 This document outlines the available shortcuts and corresponding actions.
 These shortcuts are designed to streamline your workflow and enhance your productivity when working with DocKit to manage your Elasticsearch/OpenSearch server.

 ## Shortcuts

 | Feature         | Shortcut                | Description                                                              | State              |
 |-----------------|-------------------------|--------------------------------------------------------------------------|--------------------|
 | General editing | `Ctrl/Cmd + I`          | Auto indent current request.                                             | :white_check_mark: |